wohaco/despace/pioneer_venus_2.md

 ## Spacecraft
 **HS-507 Bus**

 The Pioneer Venus Multiprobe Bus was constructed by the Hughes Aircraft Company, built around the HS-507 Bus.
 It was cylindrical in shape, with a diameter of 2.5 m and a mass of 290 kg.
-Unlike the probes, which did not begin making direct measurements until they had decelerated lower in the atmosphere, the Bus returned data on Venus' upper atmosphere.
+Unlike the probes, which did not begin making direct measurements until they had decelerated lower in the atmosphere, the Bus returned data on Venus’ upper atmosphere.

 The Bus was targeted to enter the Venusian atmosphere at a shallow entry angle and transmit data until destruction by the heat of atmospheric friction ([EVN‑003](venus.md)).